chenyikao/Z3DegradingSolver/README.md

 # Z3DowngradingSolver
 A Z3 solver wrapper downgrading the domain of a given program condition in case of unknown or timeout results from plain Z3 solving.

+As the project name changes, the Java class names are subject to change too.